-The final oral examination for the M.A. degree must be conducted by at least three members of the University faculty.
+The final oral examination for the M.A. degree must be conducted by The Committee members listed on the M2.
 Typically the candidate is asked to present a brief (approximately 10 minutes) summary of the thesis research.
 A round of questions directly concerning the research itself is then initiated by the members of the examining committee.
 A second round of questions may cover somewhat broader topics.
 The candidate is excused at the conclusion of the questioning, and the committee will vote final approval or disapproval on the basis of the thesis and the final oral examination.
 The results are reported to the Graduate School on Form M-3: Report of the Master's Examining Committee.
 The completed form should be submitted to the DGS.